Sanjak: Government

+The sanjak was governed as a vilayet, just on a smaller scale.
+The mutesarrif was appointed by Imperial decree and represented the vali, corresponding with the government through him except in some special circumstances where the sanjak was independent.
+In such cases, the mutesarrif then corresponded directly with the Ministry of the Interior.
 Most of the sanjaks throughout the Empire were under the rule of non-hereditary appointees, who had no permanent family of territorial connections with the area.

-The Sanjak was governed just as a Vilayet on a smaller scale.
-The Mutesarrif was appointed by Imperial decree, and represented the Vali, corresponding with the Government through him, except in some special circumstances where the Sanjak was independent, in which case the Mutesarrif corresponded directly with the Ministry of the Interior.